Elderbrook: Career

+Career beginnings

+He was born in London, England and grew up in Beaconsfield, Buckinghamshire, attending Berkhamsted School, an independent day school in Berkhamsted, Hertfordshire.

 Elderbrook first ventured into music at the age of 16.
-He began playing as member of an indie band, before at nineteen switching to a singer-songwriter.
+He began playing as a member of an indie band, before at nineteen switching to a singer-songwriter.
 During an interview with Red Bull, he stated it was a "folky acoustic thing" part of his career.
 He then attended university, where he says he was first exposed to quality electronic dance music and subsequently began listening to various dance genres.

 Before moving into the electronic music genre, he wanted to pursue a more hip hop and soulful sound with his distinct vocals.

 Kotz began to use the moniker Elderbrook after finishing university and debuted with the track and EP of the same name, Could.
 His debut extended play featured a number of tracks that went on to garner over a million views on SoundCloud and similar platforms.
 The EP featured three tracks, Could, Rewinding and How Many Times.
 All three tracks received positive reviews, with the latter becoming Elderbrook's first major hit.

 Elderbrook first major inroads into the music industry when he collaborated with the German duo, Andhim.
 The track was a reworked version of the original How Many Times from Elderbrook's first EP.
 The track received positive reviews throughout the music industry.
 It was released in mid-2015, becoming a dance classic and pushing Elderbrook's name out into the wider dance music genre.
 Mixmag were one of the most complimentary of the collaboration, giving the track 8/10.
 It also went onto be listed as one of Mixmag's top tracks for 2015.

 Following the success of his first EP, he released a second in the same year.
 Travel Slow contained three tracks, "Be There Soon", "Good Enough" and "Travel Slow".
 While working on his first two EP's he also became heavily involved in remixing.
 He released a number of well-known remixes of songs which performed well on various Billboard charts.
 One of the most notable during 2015 was Pablo Nouvelle's "Take Me to a Place".

 During 2016, Elderbrook toured and supported a number of well-known acts.
 One of the main acts he worked with during 2016, was Gorgon City.
 He was a supporting act for their performance at the Brixton Academy and also collaborated on their single, "Smile", which was released in October 2016.
 He also played at the Omeara in London to a sold-out crowd in November 2016.

 Toward the end of 2016, it was announced that Elderbrook would be the official remixer of "Rockabye" by British band Clean Bandit.